untergeek/kustomized/pihole/README.md

 ### Optional

 * A TLS secret suitable for an Ingress route.
-It will work the same way (mine does).
-  This will enable you to do MQTTS.
-If you plan on securing your zigbee2mqtt frontend with TLS encryption, you need to either create a TLS secret before hand, or modify `patches/ingress/settings.yaml` to do the Let's Encrypt part for you automatically.
+If you plan on securing your Pi-hole server with TLS encryption, you need to either create a TLS secret before hand, or modify `patches/ingress/settings.yaml` to do the Let's Encrypt part for you automatically.

 ## Deployment (without `overlays`)